 (includes case law references and summary of state activity)

-The purpose of this annotated version of the National Association of Legal Assistants, Inc. Model Standards and Guidelines for the Utilization of Legal Assistants (the "Model," "Standards" and/or the "Guidelines") is to provide references to the existing case law and other authorities where the underlying issues have been considered.
-The authorities cited will serve as a basis upon which conduct of a legal assistant may be analyzed as proper or improper.
+The purpose of this annotated version of the NALA, Inc. Model Standards and Guidelines for the Utilization of Paralegals (the "Model," "Standards" and/or the "Guidelines") is to provide references to the existing case law and other authorities where the underlying issues have been considered.
+The authorities cited will serve as a basis upon which conduct of a paralegal may be analyzed as proper or improper.

-The Guidelines represent a statement of how the legal assistant may function.
-The Guidelines are not intended to be a comprehensive or exhaustive list of the proper duties of a legal assistant.
-Rather, they are designed as guides to what may or may not be proper conduct for the legal assistant.
+The Guidelines represent a statement of how the paralegal may function.
+The Guidelines are not intended to be a comprehensive or exhaustive list of the proper duties of a paralegal.
+Rather, they are designed as guides to what may or may not be proper conduct for the paralegal.
 In formulating the Guidelines, the reasoning and rules of law in many reported decisions of disciplinary cases and unauthorized practice of law cases have been analyzed and considered.
 In addition, the provisions of the American Bar Association's Model Rules of Professional Conduct, as well as the ethical promulgations of various state courts and bar associations have been considered in the development of the Guidelines.

-These Guidelines form a sound basis for the legal assistant and the supervising attorney to follow.
-This Model will serve as a comprehensive resource document and as a definitive, well-reasoned guide to those considering voluntary standards and guidelines for legal assistants.
+These Guidelines form a sound basis for the paralegal and the supervising attorney to follow.
+This Model will serve as a comprehensive resource document and as a definitive, well-reasoned guide to those considering voluntary standards and guidelines for paralegals.

-Proper utilization of the services of legal assistants contributes to the delivery of cost-effective, high-quality legal services.
-Legal assistants and the legal profession should be assured that measures exist for identifying legal assistants and their role in assisting attorneys in the delivery of legal services.
-Therefore, the National Association of Legal Assistants, Inc., hereby adopts these Standards and Guidelines as an educational document for the benefit of legal assistants and the legal profession.
+Proper utilization of the services of paralegals contributes to the delivery of cost-effective, high-quality legal services.
+Paralegals and the legal profession should be assured that measures exist for identifying paralegals and their role in assisting attorneys in the delivery of legal services.
+Therefore, NALA, Inc., hereby adopts these Standards and Guidelines as an educational document for the benefit of paralegals and the legal profession.

-The three most frequently raised questions concerning legal assistants are (1) How do you define a legal assistant; (2) Who is qualified to be identified as a legal assistant; and (3) What duties may a legal assistant perform?
-The definition adopted by the National Association of Legal Assistants answers the first question.
+The three most frequently raised questions concerning paralegals are (1) How do you define a paralegal; (2) Who is qualified to be identified as a paralegal; and (3) What duties may a paralegal perform?
+The definition adopted by NALA answers the first question.
 The Model sets forth minimum education, training and experience through standards which will assure that an individual utilizing the title "legal assistant" or "paralegal" has the qualifications to be held out to the legal community and the public in that capacity.
-The Guidelines identify those acts which the reported cases hold to be proscribed and give examples of services which the legal assistant may perform under the supervision of a licensed attorney.
+The Guidelines identify those acts which the reported cases hold to be proscribed and give examples of services which the paralegal may perform under the supervision of a licensed attorney.

-These Guidelines constitute a statement relating to services performed by legal assistants, as defined herein, as approved by court decisions and other sources of authority.
-The purpose of the Guidelines is not to place limitations or restrictions on the legal assistant profession.
+These Guidelines constitute a statement relating to services performed by paralegals, as defined herein, as approved by court decisions and other sources of authority.
+The purpose of the Guidelines is not to place limitations or restrictions on the paralegal profession.
 Rather, the Guidelines are intended to outline for the legal profession an acceptable course of conduct.
 Voluntary recognition and utilization of the Standards and Guidelines will benefit the entire legal profession and the public it serves.

 Legal assistants, also known as paralegals, are a distinguishable group of persons who assist attorneys in the delivery of legal services.
 Through formal education, training, and experience, legal assistants have knowledge and expertise regarding the legal system and substantive and procedural law which qualify them to do work of a legal nature under the supervision of an attorney.

 Historically, there have been similar definitions adopted by various legal professional organizations.
-Recognizing the need for one clear definition the NALA membership approved a resolution in July 2001 to adopt the legal assistant definition of the American Bar Association.
+Recognizing the need for one clear definition the NALA membership approved a resolution in July 2001 to adopt the paralegal definition of the American Bar Association.
 This definition continues to be utilized today.

 For billing purposes, the services of a legal secretary are considered part of overhead costs and are not recoverable in fee awards.
 However, the courts have held that fees for paralegal services are recoverable as long as they are not clerical functions, such as organizing files, copying documents, checking docket, updating files, checking court dates and delivering papers.
 As established in Missouri v.
 Jenkins, 491 U.S.274, 109 S.Ct.
 2463, 2471, n.10 (1989) tasks performed by legal assistants must be substantive in nature which, absent the legal assistant, the attorney would perform.

-There are also case law and Supreme Court Rules addressing the issue of a disbarred attorney serving in the capacity of a legal assistant.
+There are also case law and Supreme Court Rules addressing the issue of a disbarred attorney serving in the capacity of a paralegal.

-A legal assistant should meet certain minimum qualifications.
-The following standards may be used to determine an individual's qualifications as a legal assistant:
+A paralegal should meet certain minimum qualifications.
+The following standards may be used to determine an individual's qualifications as a paralegal:

-Successful completion of the Certified Legal Assistant (CLA)/Certified Paralegal (CP) certifying examination of the National Association of Legal Assistants, Inc.;
+- Successful completion of the Certified Paralegal (CP) certifying examination of NALA, Inc.;

-- Graduation from an ABA approved program of study for legal assistants;
+- Graduation from an ABA approved program of study for paralegals;

-- Graduation from a course of study for legal assistants which is institutionally accredited but not ABA approved, and which requires not less than the equivalent of 60 semester hours of classroom study;
+- Graduation from a course of study for paralegals which is institutionally accredited but not ABA approved, and which requires not less than the equivalent of 60 semester hours of classroom study;

-- Graduation from a course of study for legal assistants, other than those set forth in (2) and (3) above, plus not less than six months of in-house training as a legal assistant;
+- Graduation from a course of study for paralegals, other than those set forth in (2) and (3) above, plus not less than six months of in-house training as a paralegal;

-- A baccalaureate degree in any field, plus not less than six months in-house training as a legal assistant;
+- A baccalaureate degree in any field, plus not less than six months in-house training as a paralegal;

-- A minimum of three years of law-related experience under the supervision of an attorney, including at least six months of in-house training as a legal assistant; or
+- A minimum of three years of law-related experience under the supervision of an attorney, including at least six months of in-house training as a paralegal; or

-- Two years of in-house training as a legal assistant.
+- Two years of in-house training as a paralegal.

-For purposes of these Standards, "in-house training as a legal assistant" means attorney education of the employee concerning legal assistant duties and these Guidelines.
-In addition to review and analysis of assignments, the legal assistant should receive a reasonable amount of instruction directly related to the duties and obligations of the legal assistant.
+For purposes of these Standards, "in-house training as a paralegal" means attorney education of the employee concerning paralegal duties and these Guidelines.
+In addition to review and analysis of assignments, the paralegal should receive a reasonable amount of instruction directly related to the duties and obligations of the paralegal.

-The Standards set forth suggest minimum qualifications for a legal assistant.
-These minimum qualifications, as adopted, recognize legal related work backgrounds and formal education backgrounds, both of which provide the legal assistant with a broad base in exposure to and knowledge of the legal profession.
-This background is necessary to assure the public and the legal profession that the employee identified as a legal assistant is qualified.
+The Standards set forth suggest minimum qualifications for a paralegal.
+These minimum qualifications, as adopted, recognize legal related work backgrounds and formal education backgrounds, both of which provide the paralegal with a broad base in exposure to and knowledge of the legal profession.
+This background is necessary to assure the public and the legal profession that the employee identified as a paralegal is qualified.

-The Certified Legal Assistant (CLA) /Certified Paralegal (CP) examination established by NALA in 1976 is a voluntary nationwide certification program for legal assistants.
-(CLA and CP are federally registered certification marks owned by NALA.)
-The CLA/CP designation is a statement to the legal profession and the public that the legal assistant has met the high levels of knowledge and professionalism required by NALA's certification program.
-Continuing education requirements, which all certified legal assistants must meet, assure that high standards are maintained.
-The CLA/CP designation has been recognized as a means of establishing the qualifications of a legal assistant in supreme court rules, state court and bar association standards and utilization guidelines.
+The Certified Paralegal (CP) examination established by NALA in1976 is a voluntary nationwide certification program for paralegals.
+The CP designation is a statement to the legal profession and the public that the paralegal has met the high levels of knowledge and professionalism required by NALA's certification program.
+Continuing education requirements, which all certified paralegals must meet, assure that high standards are maintained.
+The CP designation has been recognized as a means of establishing the qualifications of a paralegal in supreme court rules, state court and bar association standards and utilization guidelines.
 On April 30, 2014, The National Commission for Certifying Agencies (NCCA) granted accreditation to the NALA Certified Paralegal program for demonstrating compliance with the NCCA Standards for the Accreditation of Certification Programs.
 NCCA is the accrediting body of the Institute for Credentialing Excellence.
 The NCCA Standards were created to ensure certification programs adhere to modern standards of practice for the certification industry.
 The NALA Certified Paralegal program joins an elite group of more than 120 organizations representing over 270 certification programs that have received and maintained NCCA accreditation.
 The accreditation requires annual reports and renewal every five years to ensure standards

-Certification through NALA is available to all legal assistants meeting the educational and experience requirements.
-Certified Legal Assistants may also pursue advanced certification in specialty practice areas through the APC, Advanced Paralegal Certification, credentialing program.
-Legal assistants/paralegals may also pursue certification based on state laws and procedures in California, Florida, Louisiana, North Carolina, and Texas.
+Certification through NALA is available to all paralegals meeting the educational and experience requirements.
+Certified Paralegals may also pursue advanced certification in specialty practice areas through the APC, Advanced Paralegal Certification, credentialing program.
+Paralegals may also pursue certification based on state laws and procedures in California, Florida, Louisiana, North Carolina, and Texas.

-These Guidelines relating to standards of performance and professional responsibility are intended to aid legal assistants and attorneys.
-The ultimate responsibility rests with an attorney who employs legal assistants to educate them with respect to the duties they are assigned and to supervise the manner in which such duties are accomplished.
+These Guidelines relating to standards of performance and professional responsibility are intended to aid paralegals and attorneys.
+The ultimate responsibility rests with an attorney who employs paralegals to educate them with respect to the duties they are assigned and to supervise the manner in which such duties are accomplished.

-In general, a legal assistant is allowed to perform any task which is properly delegated and supervised by an attorney, as long as the attorney is ultimately responsible to the client and assumes complete professional responsibility for the work product.
+In general, a paralegal is allowed to perform any task which is properly delegated and supervised by an attorney, as long as the attorney is ultimately responsible to the client and assumes complete professional responsibility for the work product.

 ABA Model Rules of Professional Conduct, Rule 5.3 provides: